-We welcome private sector partners who want to create charitable social and environmental impacts alongside financial returns.
-For-profit partners can apply through our Pitch Competition or through our General Program-Related Investment (PRI) Application.
+We welcome for-profit partners who are creating charitable social and environmental impacts alongside financial returns to apply through our Social-Impact Investment (SII) Application.

-Our For-Profit Social-Impact Investments program enables us to work with corporations and capital markets to pursue promising opportunities for charitable purposes that promote social good and address market failures.
-We primarily use PRIs to provide funding to private sector partners.
+Our For-Profit Social-Impact Investments program enables us to work with businesses and capital markets to pursue promising opportunities for charitable purposes that promote social good and address market failures.
+We primarily use Program-Related Investments (PRIs) to provide funding to for-profit partners.

 What is a PRI?